How to complete a Tax Return in Australia in 2019 (A Step by Step Guide)

 Medicare levy and private health insurance rebate

 From 1 July 2015, income thresholds used while calculating the Medicare levy surcharge and the private health insurance rebate have been frozen for three years at 2014-15 levels.
 If there is an increase in your income, you may move into the next threshold for the private health insurance rebate.
 This may mean a few things: If you have private health insurance, there may be a decrease in your rebate entitlement.
 If you don't have the required level of private health insurance, you may have to pay the Medicare levy.
-If you paid the Medicare levy surcharge payment last year, there could be an increase in the levy you pay in 2018.
+If you paid the Medicare levy surcharge payment last year, there could be an increase in the levy you pay in 2019 compared to 2018.
 If you've received an increase in pay, contact your health insurance provider to make sure the appropriate rebate is applied.
 You will be able to find more detailed information about income thresholds for private health insurance on the ATO's website.

 Claim your deductions